bullet-db/bullet-db.github.io/docs/ui/usage.md

 ### Complex Filtering

 The querybuilder also lets you easily create nested filters.
-You can add rules to add basic relational filters or group a set of filters by connecting them with ANDs and ORs.
-You can also drag and drop rules and groups.
+You can add basic relational filters or group a set of basic filters by connecting them with ANDs and ORs.
+You can also drag and drop filters and groups.

 The querybuilder is also type aware.
 The operations you can perform change based on the type.
 Numeric fields only allow numeric values.
 String fields allow you to apply regular expressions to them or specify multiple values at the same time using a ```,```.
 Boolean fields only allow you to choose a radio button etc.